aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 skipManifestValidation?: boolean
 ```

-By default, the `<outDir>/manifest.json` will be validated against Google's JSON schema: <https://json.schemastore.org/chrome-manifest>.
+By default, the `<outDir>/manifest.json` undergoes validation against Google's JSON schema at <https://json.schemastore.org/chrome-manifest>.

-Setting this to `true` will skip validation.
+Setting this to `true` skips the validation step.

-> The validation process downloads the schema from the above URL.
-If you are working offline, this step will be skipped automatically.
+> The validation process downloads the schema from the given URL.
+If you are working offline, this step will automatically be skipped.

 ## `watchFilePaths`